-I discovered this perfect, heaven-like park a couple of years ago.
+I discovered this perfect, blissful park a couple of years ago.
 It’s called the Balboa Park Administrative Building Courtyard and it’s located in the park’s Inspiration Point area, behind the Balboa Park Administration Building.
 Almost nobody goes there.
 You might have the entire beautiful place all to yourself.
 A perfect sunny place to really concentrate.

 A bench, a picnic table or the grass on Shelter Island.